 Perhaps the most notable facet to this WPF control is support for Microsoft Surface.
 That’s right.
 The Bing Maps WPF Control Beta is touch-enabled with support for Surface v 2’s Pixel Sense technology.
 So, for those of you using WPF in your Surface applications you’ll have native support for touch features.

 We worked closely with the Surface team and have had a constant need to support our WPF developer community with mapping.
 In the past, we’ve pushed to have WPF developers use the Bing Maps web control, but it’s just not the same as having managed code libraries to work with.

 The WPF control supports full rotation and inertia with options to turn both off.
 Plus, infinite scroll maps, touch to lat/lon to pixel conversions (think touch to add a pushpin) and the ability to plug into the Bing Maps REST API for geocoding and routing or the Bing API for search.

 We hope you enjoy the control.
 It’s a beta, so we’re looking for some feedback on what you think, what works and what doesn’t.
-All questions/comments/feedback can be directed to the MSDN Forums.
+All questions/comments/feedback can be directed to the Microsoft Answers Forums.
 We hope to see some awesome applications built in WPF and Surface applications with our Bing Maps control.